sfnanalytics/rf/README.txt

 RUNNING THE PYTHON SCRIPT:

-Step 1: Download zip from GitHub
+Step 1: Download zip from GitHub (Green "Download Code" box in repo home)

 Step 2: Extract files from zip using File Explorer